chainstack/docs/docs/developer-materials/introduction.md

 # Introduction

-This section covers the blockchain essentials for the protocols supported by Chainstack.
+This section is a compendium of development materials for the protocols supported by Chainstack.

 ::: tip See also
 * [MultiChain overview](/operations/multichain-overview)